-224. The Chairperson of Committees must implement any policy, directive or guideline on the scheduling and co-ordination of meetings of all committees and subcommittees.
+224. The House Chairperson designated by the Speaker must implement any policy, directive or guideline on the scheduling and co-ordination of meetings of all committees and subcommittees.

 Part 14: Miscellaneous committee matters

 Composition of Assembly component in Mediation Committee